keboola/developers-docs/extend/generic-extractor/tutorial/mapping.md

 }
 {% endhighlight %}

-The above configuration defines a mapping for the `content` data type; in the result table named `content` the column `campaign_id` will be created.
+The above configuration defines a mapping for the `content` data type.
+In the result table named `content`, the column `campaign_id` will be created.
-The content of that column will be the value of the `id` placeholder (`parent_id` minus the `parent_` prefix) in the respective job.
+Its content will be the value of the `id` placeholder (`parent_id` minus the `parent_` prefix) in the respective job.

 Apart from specifying what columns should be present in the output table, the